wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 <tr>
   <td width="50%">
   <strong>API Tokens Management for Administrators</strong>:<p>
-  Users with the <strong>Accounts</strong> permission can now view and revoke the API tokens of any user or service account in the organization.
-See <a href="wavefront_api.html#view-and-manage-the-api-tokens-in-your-organization">View and Manage the API Tokens in Your Organization</a> for details.</p>
+  Users with the <strong>Accounts</strong> permission can now view and revoke API tokens of any user or service account in the organization.</p>
+  <p>See <a href="wavefront_api.html#view-and-manage-the-api-tokens-in-your-organization">View and Manage the API Tokens in Your Organization</a> for details.</p>
   </td>
   <td width="50%">
   <br/>